What is Isaacs syndrome?

-Anticonvulsants, including phenytoin and carbamazepine, usually provide significant relief from the stiffness, muscle spasms, and pain associated with Isaacs' syndrome.
+There is no cure for Isaacs syndrome.
+Anticonvulsants usually provide significant relief from the stiffness, muscle spasms, and pain.
 Plasma exchange may provide short-term relief for individuals with some forms of the acquired disorder.

 How can I or my loved one help improve care for people with Isaacs syndrome?

 Consider participating in a clinical trial so clinicians and scientists can learn more about Isaacs syndrome and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.